spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil dump_network()

-Hook the sendto and recvfrom functions and start dumping network data to terminal
+Hook the sendto and recvfrom functions and start dumping network data to terminal for debug purposes

 ### get_address